Contemporary anarchism: Post-left anarchism

 Post-left anarchist thought critiques anarchism's relationship to traditional left-wing politics, such as its emphasis on class struggle, social revolution, labor unions, the working class, and identity politics.
 Influenced by anti-authoritarian postmodern philosophy, post-leftists reject Enlightenment rationalism and modernism and deconstruct topics such as gender.
 While a few advocate for armed insurrection, most advocate for creating spaces and affinity groups to act freely within current society rather than fighting for a utopian ideal.
 In the United States, CrimethInc., Anarchy: A Journal of Desire Armed, and Green Anarchy are associated with post-leftism, as are many primitivists.
-CrimethInc, which is influenced by situationism, anarcho-punk, and green anarchy, argues for a DIY folk approach to everyday life, including refusal of work, escaping gender roles, and straight edge lifestyle.
+CrimethInc, which is influenced by situationist theory, anarcho-punk, and green anarchy, argues for a DIY folk approach to everyday life, including refusal of work, escaping gender roles, and straight edge lifestyle.

 Postcolonial anarchism

 Postcolonial anarchism critiques mainstream anarchism for minimizing race and the role of anticolonial liberation struggle.
-It connects anarchism and other anti-authoritarian movements, such as that of indigneous and landless peoples.
+It connects anarchism and other anti-authoritarian movements, such as that of indigenous and landless peoples.
 The theoretical framework emerged from North American anarchists of color in the 1990s.
 In the work of Roger White, it is associated with opposing universal generalizations about the role of nationalism, class, and feminism in anarchism.